maulik9898/generator-angular-arduino/readme.md

 mkdir my-new-project && cd $_
 ```

-Run `yo angular-fullstack`, optionally passing an app name:
+Run `yo angular-arduino`, optionally passing an app name:
 ```
-yo angular-fullstack [app-name]
+yo angular-arduino [app-name]
 ```

-Run `grunt` for building, `grunt serve` for preview, and `grunt serve:dist` for a preview of the built app.
+Run `grunt` for building + uploading, `grunt serve` for ui preview.
+See generated grunt file for more available tasks.

 ## Prerequisites

-* MongoDB - Download and Install [MongoDB](http://www.mongodb.org/downloads) - If you plan on scaffolding your project with mongoose, you'll need mongoDB to be installed and have the `mongod` process running.
+* Arduino IDE 1.6.5 or later
+* aWOT - Download [aWOT](https://github.com/lasselukkari/aWOT) either to your Arduino libraries folder or copy the .h and .cpp files to the server directory.

 ## Supported Configurations